sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 ### Test planning and control

- **Test planning** is to define the objectives of the testing, and the needed action to meet those objectives.
+ **Test planning** is the document that aims to define the objectives of the testing, and the needed action to achieve those objectives.

- **Test control**: Testing activities should be monitored through the project. is the comparation ot the state of the project, against the planned expected result.
-And report its status, including desviations from the plan.
+ **Test control**: Testing activities should be monitored through the project.
+It is the comparation between the state of the project, against the expected planned result.
+It also covers the report of the testing status, including desviations from the plan.
 Also include proposals to the actions that need to be done, in order to meet again the goals, and expectations of the project.

 So **test control** is related to guide the corrective actions taken as a result of informantion or metrics.
 These actions can be applied to any part of the system.

 Examples of test control actions are:

 - Take decisions based on the information from test monitoring:
 - Repriorinzing tests, and identify risks.
 - Change of the test schedule, based on the abailability of equipmento or facilities.